 Import and export tariffs for dummies

 So you’ve found the perfect widget to import to Australia or are getting increased interest in your innovative range of wadgets from offshore.
-You’ve done all your market research and are ready to start shipping but wait … have you considered tariffs?
+You’ve done all your market research and are ready to start shipping but wait … have you considered import and export tariffs?

 Before you can think about importing or exporting a product, it so important to first understand how it is classified for customs tariffs/duty in each market of interest.